bazelbuild/bazel-blog/_posts/2019-02-01-dynamic-spawn-scheduler.md

 iOS | MacBook Pro 2015, 4-core | 39s | 450s ↑ | 36s ≈

 As you can see, the remote-only configuration gave us better results than the local-only configuration for clean builds, but the remote-only configuration became unacceptably slow for incremental builds.
 As expected, though, dynamic execution won heads-down in all cases: clean builds were many times faster than they are with local or remote execution alone, and incremental builds were essentially the same.

-We expect the speedup to be more prominent as builds get larger and bottlenecked on single actions, as seen in the difference between the iOS and Android builds.

 ## Future work and credits